karolszafranski/TrustKit/getting-started.md

 the [HTTP Public Key Pinning
 specification](https://developer.mozilla.org/en-US/docs/Web/Security/Public_Key_Pinning).

-To generate such values, three bash scripts are available.
-The first two scripts can be used to generate the pin configuration from a PEM or DER certificate:
+To generate such values, a Python helper script is available within the project's repository; it can be used to generate the pin configuration from a PEM or DER
+certificate:

-    $ ./get_pin_from_pem_certificate.sh ca.pem
+    $ python get_pin_from_certificate.py ca.pem
-    $ ./get_pin_from_der_certificate.sh ca.der
+    $ python get_pin_from_certificate.py --type DER ca.der

-The second script can be used to generate the pin configuration for the highest certificate within the certificate chain returned by a given server:

-    $ ./get_pin_from_server.sh www.google.com

 Deploying TrustKit